Ukraine Prosthetic Assistance Project

-Ukraine Prosthetic Assistance Project is a project that aims at improving prosthetics and rehabilitation services in Ukraine through global exchange among the field specialists.
+Ukraine Prosthetic Assistance Project - currently known as Protez Hub, is a project that aims at improving prosthetics and rehabilitation services in Ukraine through global exchange among the field specialists.

 At least once a year, for three consecutive years to 2018, a team of prosthetic and rehabilitation specialists from a number of countries (USA, Canada, Great Britain, Australia) travel to Ukraine as volunteers to share their expertise with Ukrainian counterparts.
 They have worked collaboratively with Ukrainian specialists on fitting complex cases of limb amputations with appropriate prostheses and demonstrated the multidisciplinary approach to patient care, which is only starting to develop in Ukraine.
-Since the start of the full-scale war in Ukraine, the specialists have been meeting online.
+Since the start of the full-scale Russian invasion of Ukraine, the specialists have been meeting online.
 The on the ground missions are set to resume as soon as possible and safe.